Libyan Arabic: Conjugation of strong roots

 Conjugation in the Eastern Libyan Arabic is more fine grained, yielding a richer structure.

 Future tense

 Future in Libyan Arabic is formed by prefixing an initial /bi/, usually contracted to /b/, to the present tense conjugation.
 Thus, 'tiktəb' (she writes) becomes 'btiktəb' (she will write).
 It should not be confused with the indicative marker common in some Eastern Arabic varieties.

 Intelligibility with other varieties of Arabic

-Western Libyan Arabic of Tripolitania and Fezzan is highly intelligible to Tunisians and to a good extent to eastern Algerians.
-However, for Egyptian and Middle Eastern Arabic speakers, Libyan Arabic can be extremely difficult to understand as it is a Maghrebi dialect influenced by Italian, Turkish, and Berber words.
+Western Libyan Arabic of Tripolitania and Fezzan is a bit intelligible to Tunisians and to a small extent to eastern Algerians.
+However, for Egyptian and Middle Eastern Arabic speakers, Libyan Arabic is extremely difficult to understand as it is a Maghrebi dialect influenced by Italian, Latin, Turkish, and ancient Libyan words.